-From happy mistakes to tickets in the bin: Our common lottery mishaps
+From happy mistakes to tickets in the bin: Six common lottery mishaps

 We’ve rounded up the most common lottery mishaps our winners share with us.
-You will want to avoid making some of these mistakes, while others may prompt you to check the old tickets you have laying around, and then there is one mishap that most of us wouldn’t mind accidentally making.
+Some you'll want to avoid making, while others may prompt you to check the old tickets you have laying around — and then there is one mishap that most of us wouldn’t mind accidentally making!

 Not registering your entry